 - For pitta skin type with kapha imbalance, add ¼ teaspoon of Turmeric.

 Kapha Skin Type Moisturizer – Mix equal parts raw honey and lemon juice into a paste.
-Add the appropriate Skin Repair Herbs based on your skin imbalance.
+Add the appropriate skin radiance herb based on your skin imbalance.
 Apply to the face and leave it on for up to 10 minutes.
 This moisturizer may also be applied to the entire body.
 Rinse thoroughly.

 - For kapha skin type with vata skin imbalance, add ¼ teaspoon of Brahmi.